-For the diving lady in your life (or your man friend with too much hair), what about some rich hair conditioner to apply before going in the water – suggestions here, otherwise try what I’m currently using: Aussie Moist Three Minute Miracle, which is available at Clicks.
+For the diving lady in your life (or your man friend with too much hair), what about some rich hair conditioner to apply before going in the water?
+Suggestions here.
 A pack of cheap, soft fabric elasticated hairbands is a good stocking filler.

 Some high SPF, waterproof sunscreen, or a nice hooded towel for grown ups (available in one or two of the surf shops in Muizenberg) would also not go amiss.

 Don’t forget to add a memory card for the lucky recipient’s camera if you plan to gift any of these!
 Contact Tony for prices.

 For the non diver, you could inspire a love for our oceans with one of these:

 If you take your own photos, you could print and frame a couple, or experiment with stretched canvas prints if that’s your thing.
 A digital photo frame pre-loaded with underwater images is also a lovely gift for a diving friend.